WWE Immortals: Challenge Stages

 After the Challenge Stage to earn Cyborg Brock Lesnar, the company (Warner Bros.
-International Enterprises) offered more Challenge stages for more special Gold characters, such as Skull King Triple H, Evolved Paige, Rogue John Cena, Lunatic Fringe Dean Ambrose, Xavier Woods Raiden, Mortal Kombat or A-List Johnny Cage, where five tiers of challenges must be completed in order to gain that special Gold character.
+International Enterprises) offered more Challenge stages for more special Gold characters (such as Skull King Triple H, Evolved Paige, Rogue John Cena, Lunatic Fringe Dean Ambrose, Xavier Woods Raiden, Mortal Kombat or A-List Johnny Cage), where five tiers of challenges must be completed in order to gain that special Gold character.
 These Challenge stages became weekly events, and required tokens to complete the matches in each challenge tier, which were obtained in the Battle matches offered and in online matches.
-These Challenge stages had three modes that were available during the given week and had to be completed before moving onto the next mode, and got progressively more difficult: Regular mode, which awarded the featured Gold character offered; Expert mode, which awarded another copy of the featured character and an Uncommon Gear card; and Nightmare mode, which awarded yet another copy of the featured character and a Gear card associated with that character.
+These Challenge stages had three modes that were available during the given week and had to be completed before moving onto the next mode, and got progressively more difficult but earned higher rewards: Regular mode, which awarded the featured Gold character offered; Expert mode, which awarded another copy of the featured character and an Uncommon Gear card; and Nightmare mode, which awarded yet another copy of the featured character and a Gear card associated with that character.